social-protocols/quality-news/README.md

 The problem is that it only considers 1) **upvotes** and 2) **age**.
 It doesn't consider 3) **rank** or 4) **timing**.
 So a story that receives 100 upvotes at rank 1 is treated the same as one that receives 100 upvotes at rank 30.
 And upvotes received during peak hours are treated the same as upvotes received in the middle of the night.

 Our solution is to account for the effects of rank and timing by giving upvotes received at high ranks and peak times less weight, eliminating the positive feedback loop.

-This doesn't guarantee that some good stories won't be missed, because the "new" page generally gets little attention and many stories are overlooked completely.
-We plan to approach this problem in the future.

 This doesn't guarantee that some high quality stories won't sometimes be overlooked completely because nobody notices them on the new page.
 We plan to approach this problem in the future.